Alpha Metallurgical Resources: Alpha Natural Resources emergence from bankruptcy

 In November 2018, Contura merged with Alpha Natural Resources to become America's biggest supplier of metallurgical coal.

 Even though the combination let Alpha Natural Resources emerge from bankruptcy, the first year was a difficult one; lower coal prices, and higher production costs at mines where it makes the type of coal burned at power plants.
 The company's valuation fell nearly 90% from the time of the merger until the end of 2019.
 Even before the COVID-19 crisis broke, on February 10, 2020, reported lower revenues, lower shipment guidance, and much lower margins for met coal (70% of revenue).

 Alpha reorganized under federal Chapter 11 bankruptcy in July 2017 by splitting into private firms after selling off many assets.

 Collectively, they produced a combined 50-60 million tons of coal in 2017 — much less than the once publicly traded firm produced (over 5 billion).

-According to ANR CEO Stetson, Contura's takeover offer gave Alpha "access to the ports in eastern Virginia they have expertise and knowledge in the international market that we don’t currently have in-house and a strong balance sheet and great liquidity.
-Contura is an invaluable tool and resource to Alpha’s success.”
+ANR CEO Stetson stated that the takeover offer by Contura gave Alpha international market expertise, access to Virginia ports, and improved financial liquidity.